 Since our inception in 2006, we have devoted most of our cash resources to research and development and general and administrative activities.
 We have not yet achieved commercialization of our product and have a cumulative net loss from our operations.
 We will continue to incur net losses for the foreseeable future.
 Our financial statements have been prepared assuming that we will continue as a going concern.

 We will require additional capital to meet our long-term operating requirements.
-We expect to raise additional capital through the sale of equity and/or debt securities.
-As of June 30, 2020 and December 31, 2019, our principal source of liquidity was our cash, which totaled \$6,835, and additional loans and accrued unreimbursed expenses from related parties.
+We expect to raise additional capital through the sale of equity and/or debt securities; however, there is no assurance that we will be successful at raising additional capital in the future.
+If our plans are not achieved and/or if significant unanticipated events occur, we may have to further modify our business plan, which may require us to raise additional capital.
+As of December 31, 2020 and December 31, 2019, our principal source of liquidity was our cash, which totaled \$28,660,375 and \$6,835, respectively, and additional loans and accrued unreimbursed expenses from related parties.
 Historically, our principal sources of cash have included proceeds from the sale of common stock and preferred stock and related party loans.
 Our principal uses of cash have included cash used in operations.
 We expect that the principal uses of cash in the future will be for continuing operations, funding of research and development, including our clinical trials, and general working capital requirements.

-Cash Flow Activities for the Years Ended December 31, 2019 and 2018
+Cash Flow Activities for the Years Ended December 31, 2020 and 2019

-We incurred net losses of \$3,425,307 and \$1,689,655 during the years ended December 31, 2019 and 2018, respectively, and the increase was primarily due to an increase in compensation expense, advisory and audit expenses, license expenses, and the GMP manufacturing of GP2.
-Cash was \$85,102 at December 31, 2018 and \$6,835 at December 31, 2019 and decreased due to the following reasons:
+We incurred net losses of \$1,862,962 and \$3,425,307 during the years ended December 31, 2020 and 2019, respectively, and the decrease was primarily due to an increase in compensation expense, advisory and audit expenses, license expenses, and the GMP manufacturing of GP2.
+Cash was \$6,835 at December 31, 2019 and \$28,660,375 at December 31, 2020 and increased due to the following reasons: